andrew-lowell/HMT/README.md

 * `i@note_octave`: The octave on the common MIDI keyboard when dealing with mode progressions
 * `i@mode`: The mode index from `0-7`
 * `i@mode_progression`: The modal progression of the notes contained within an octave in values from `0-7`. `0` being the root note.
 When numbers go beyond this value they will progress into the next or previous octave
-* `i@minor_type`: The minor style of the Aolean mode common in western minor scales. `0-2` represent Natural, Harmonic, and Melodic types.
+* `i@minor_type`: The minor style of the Aeolian mode common in western minor scales. `0-2` represent Natural, Harmonic, and Melodic types.

 Point attributes used for visualization:
 * `v@P`: The time(x) and note(y) of the notes